Launching Price Feeds with Phala¶

 Supported Assets¶

 Phala sources its price feed data by mirroring Chainlink's price feeds from Ethereum MainNet.
-Currently, there are data feed contracts for the demo EVM appchain for the following asset pairs:
+Currently, there are data feed contracts for the demo EVM network for the following asset pairs:

 Asset & Base Pair | Aggregator Contract |